The Lazarus Project (TV series): Series 2

 At the start of the second series, George gives Sarah the memory serum, and Wes recruits her to the Lazarus Project.
 The Lazarus team learns of the Time Break Initiative, the multinational organization responsible for creating the second singularity.
 The Initiative, led by Wes' husband Lerner, has been building and perfecting a Time Machine since (at least) the early 2010s, and their test on 21 July 2024 is responsible for creating the second black hole and the self-triggering three week time loop.
 Realizing that the loop will eventually unravel the universe irreversibly, the Initiative kidnaps genius former Lazarus agent Janet and her daughter Becky, sending them back to 1 July 2012 so that Janet can help the scientific genius behind the Initiative perfect her equations, hoping to prevent the universe-ending events of 2024.

 In 2024, the Lazarus team uses the next 35+ loops (an accumulation of 2 years of experience for those able to remember the loops) to learn of, then track down, the sole surviving Time Break Initiative scientist, Samson.
-Wes ostensibly sends George, Sarah, Samson and four other Lazarus agents back to 2023, but she co-opts the mission with a secret directive, resulting in an accidental arrival in 2018.
+Wes sends George, Sarah, Samson and four other Lazarus agents back to 2023, but she secretly reprograms the mission with a secret directive, resulting in an accidental arrival in 2018.
 The team discovers that Wes intended for the team to travel to 1 July 2012 and for Dane to kill the eight scientists (including 2024 Janet and 2012 Samson) who have expertise regarding the time machine technology, before it is fully developed.
-After several tries, the team manages to escape 2018 and resumes travel to 2012 with the intention of rescuing 2024 Janet and -- if possible -- the remaining time travel scientists to prevent their assistance to the Time Breakers Initiative.
+After several tries, the team manages to escape 2018 and resumes travel to 2012 with the intention of rescuing 2024 Janet and—if possible—the remaining time travel scientists to prevent their assistance to the Time Breakers Initiative.
 However, Sarah betrays the team and kills the scientists and 2024 Janet herself, after 2012 Wes and the team's actions convince her that the technology is too dangerous to exist.
 George abandons 2024 Sarah and flees with the only survivors, including two versions of Becky, and the Dane to 22 July 2024 – the universe-threatening loop is broken.
 In 2024, George finds 2024 Sarah is alive and lived through the intervening 12 years; Sarah has since taken over from Wes as leader of the Lazarus Project.